Hip Dysplasia In Dogs: What Is It & How Do We Treat It?

 - subluxation or luxation of the femoral head.

-This ultimately leads to cartilage loss and formation of boney osteophytes, in other words, arthritis.
+This ultimately leads to cartilage loss and the formation of boney osteophytes, in other words, arthritis.

 What Does A Normal Hip Joint Look Like?